ZombieCrusher/SpecularFixerForCoD/README.md

 # Call of Duty Specular Image Name Fixer

 This tool helps you to quickly fix the names of specular images for Call of Duty textures.
-It identifies specular maps (usually with keywords like `_spec`, `_spc`, or `_s` in the filename) and renames them according to a specific format, while also generating new cosine maps (`_cos`) based on the alpha channel.
+It identifies specular maps (usually with keywords like `_spec`, `_spc`, or `_s` in the filename) and renames them according to a specific format, while also generating new cosine maps (`_cos`) based on the alpha channel.( Does not work for Black Ops games )

 ## Features:
 - Automatically renames specular textures to match the required format.